arizonatribe/shapey/README.md

 In its default mode, Shapey will apply all the transform operations defined in your spec to the input object, merging those changes into the final output.
 The additional way that Shapey behaves by default is to match prop names in your spec to prop names in your input object.
 If you defined a prop in your spec that _doesn't_ exist in your input object (by default) Shapey will create that as a new prop.
 You may be wondering what it will supply to your transform function if there isn't a matching prop in your input object, but it's quite simple: the entire input object is supplied to your transform function if there isn't a matching prop name on the input object.

-Additionally, any transform functions you supply as values to the "spec" will be applied to any props of the same name on the input object you supply later.
+Any transform functions you supply as values to the "spec" will be applied to any props of the same name on the input object you supply later.
 If the name of one or more your transform functions on the spec doesn't match a prop on the input object, shapey will automatically pass the _entire_ input object into that transform function(s).

 Again, that is the _default_ behavior and you can alter that by a couple of "magic props" that will signal to Shapey that you want it to behave differently.
 These are defined in detail later in the docs (the props are [shapeyMode](#remove-vs-keep-vs-strict-modes) and [shapeyTransforms](#prop-vs-whole-object-transforms), and you can jump to the [full description](#shapey-transform-functions-and-shapey-modes) if you want).
 If - for some strange reason - you have props of those names on your input object . . . don't.